SarayutMI/SarayutMI/README.md

+# Intruduce
 ### Hi there 👋

-#### This is Sarayuth's Kit Hub while studying at Faculty of Computer Engineering, Rajamangala University of Lanna.
+#### This is My Github while studying at Faculty of Computer Engineering, Rajamangala University of Lanna.

-**SarayutMI/SarayutMI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: